There are always two people in every picture: the photographer and the viewer.- Ansel Adams

 Now a day’s digital photography thrust into the social media dramatically.
 From time to time we can see newbies coming into this profession.

-Roots of photography started back then around 1800, when Thomas Wedgwood made the first impression on the ground of photography, till than photography is making a big impact on people’s life.
+Roots of photography started back then around 1800 when Thomas Wedgwood made the first impression on the ground of photograph.
+Now photography is making a big impact on people’s life.

 Do you know that Mumbai-based photojournalist Dilish Parekh has a collection of 4425 antique cameras?
 He has collected them since 1977, and his oldest camera dates back 1907, he holds the Guinness book of world record for that.